alexpovel/b4s/README.md

 for](https://github.com/alexpovel/betterletters) is sensitive to startup-time, as the program's main processing is *rapid*.
 Even just 50ms of startup time would be very noticeable, slowing down a program run by a factor of about 10.

+## Note on name

+The 3-letter name is neat.
+Should you have a more meaningful, larger project that could make better use of it, let me know.
+I might move this crate to a different name.